top of page

 1.jpg

 Foametix Insulation uses Johns Manville’s Climate Pro lightweight premium fibreglass insulation for attic insulation upgrades.
 This virgin blow-in loose-fill insulation product is far superior to cellulose, providing effective and resilient thermal protection.
+We offer attic insulation services in Winnipeg tailored to the region’s extreme climate and building requirements.

-Using our high-volume equipment, Foametix can install Climate Pro into attics and other hard-to-reach spaces like corners, edges, and framings.
+Using our high-volume equipment, Foametix Insulation can install Climate Pro into attics and other hard-to-reach spaces like corners, edges, and framings.
 Unlike cellulose, it won’t settle over time or lose its R-value after installation.
 It will continue to offer maximum thermal efficiency for years to come.
 Our installation procedure is efficient and clean, offering complete coverage even in tight spaces with nooks and crannies!
 Please call/text or email us to book an appointment for a free attic inspection!

 Efficiency Manitoba rebates and loans are also available!